aknsubbu/Data-Structures-and-Algorithms/Dhakkshin S R/dhakkshinSR.md

 5. If the current item is smaller than the target item then repeat this entire procedure on the second half of the list
     - the items following, but not including, the middle item

+func to insert at beginning of linked list pass toInsert address and head address

+func to insert at end of linked list pass toInsert address and head address

+insert n nodes at beginning of linked list

+insert n nodes at end of linked list

+seacrh for a node with the given value takes start pointer and value to search as input

+display the linked list
+print address of node, address of data part and address of bext node

+insert after node x
+insert before node x